 Neither one, I'm afraid.
-Under U.S. tax law the PLMA is incorporated is a not-for-profit corporation.
-We have many such non-profit corporations in America: business organization, universities, foundations, and charities, to name a few.
+Under U.S. tax law, the PLMA is incorporated in a not-for-profit corporation.
+We have many such entities in America: business organization, universities, foundations, and charities, to name a few.

 There is no stock to own, no shareholders, and no profit to divide up.
 Whatever funds are left over at the end of the year are generally reinvested in the association and its programs.

 For the PLMA, it means that we can put on trade shows where manufacturers display their products to retail buyers, but we do not have any commercial interest in those products or the companies that make them.

 Some also think of you as the founder of PLMA…

 Sorry, but not true again.
 The PLMA was founded in 1979 by 50-odd member companies who were faced by a number of similar problems at the time.
 Most of them made some private label and black-and-white generics as well as minor brands that no one had ever heard of.
 They were therefore looking for a way to tell retailers where to find them.

 Were there then no trade shows in the late 1970's?

 Yes, but they were almost 100-per-cent dominated by brand exhibitors such as Budweiser or Kraft Foods.
 Private label was completely under the radar.

 They were often more like huge social events than business shows.
 Companies would come, say, to a famous hotel in Florida and jostle with each other for an opportunity to talk with a retailer.
 Unfortunately, the presidents of the retail companies were usually boating around on yachts owned by the big brand corporations.

 So the founding companies were looking for a way to create a more satisfactory venue.
 What was the situation for US retailers at that time?